Selling a Property

 The average purchase of a property takes 6 to 8 weeks from instruction to completion but please be aware there are no guarantees due to the complexity of the purchase process.

-1. Initial queries:
+Initial queries:

 After contacting us regarding a free written quotation, if you are happy to proceed we will prepare paperwork requesting more information about yourselves and the property in question.
 We will require legally valid ID for relevant parties at this time in order to be compliant with our legal obligations.
-When returned, these will be your written instructions for us to act on your behalf.
-At this time we will also request a payment on account of £300.00 to cover any costs we incur during the early stages of the transaction, including searches.
+When received, these will be your written instructions for us to act on your behalf.
+Mr Dickenson will require you to attend the office for an appointment with him to bring in your original ID documents and complete a 'source of funds' form.

-2. Receiving Contracts & Applying for Searches:
+Receiving Contracts & Applying for Searches:

-3. Enquiries:
+Enquiries:

 As contracts are received, we will raise any enquiries to the sellers's solicitors.
 These may be based on the deeds and the results of searches, as well any you may wish to raise.

-4. Signing contracts:
+Signing contracts:

 Once satisfactory replies to enquiries are received, and providing we have received your mortgage offer in writing, we would then ask you to make an appointment to visit the office and sign documents such as the contract, a mortgage deed, land registry documentation, and stamp duty documentation.
 Completion dates would be discussed with yourselves.
 Once a date is agreed between all parties, mortgage advances would be requested from the appropriate banks/building society and we would request your deposits and outstanding legal costs to be transferred to our bank account.
+Mr Dickenson will also discuss closing and ISA/LISA accounts (if applicable) so that we can obtain the bonuses in time for completion.

-5. Exchanging contracts:
+Exchanging contracts:

 We will offer your purchaser's solicitors a contract and, if agreed, we will exchange contracts.
 Once exchange has taken place, the completion is formally agreed and you cannot back out of the transaction from this point on.
 Please be aware that no transaction is legally binding until contracts are exchanged.
 Exchange of contracts will not take place without your authority.

-6. Completion of Purchase:
+Completion of Purchase:

 On the day of completion we will send the purchase funds to the seller's solicitors.
 Properties usually have to be vacated by 14:00 at the latest, and any keys will be handed to the estate agents if applicable.

-7. After Completion of Purchase:
+After Completion of Purchase:

 If applicable, at this time we will submit any Stamp Duty Tax owed to HMRC.
 We will also forward the appropriate documentation to the Land Registry in order that the property can be registered in your names.
 Please note that first registrations can take up to two years depending on the Land Registry.
 We will contact you as soon as this is complete.